ayosec/ffmpeg-drawvg/frontend/docs/LangRef.md

     * `lineargrad`
     * `radialgrad`

-The pattern is not cleared after used in a fill/stroke operation.
+The pattern is not cleared after being used in a fill or stroke operation, but it is replaced by any command that sets a new pattern.

 #### Gradients